 Beyond simply naming a representative to carry out your final plans, letting your survivors know what kind of funeral arrangements you want -- including your wishes for ceremonies and whether you want to be buried or cremated -- will save them the difficulty of making these decisions during an emotional and stressful time.
 You can include your detailed final wishes with the document that names your representative.

-In Connecticut, no one can challenge a funeral director’s decision to carry out the instructions in your written, signed, and witnessed document if the funeral director’s reliance on the validity of your document was “reasonable and warranted under the circumstances.”
-(Connecticut Statutes § 14a-318(b).)
+In Connecticut, no one with custody of your body -- for example, a funeral director -- may knowingly make final arrangements that go against your written, signed, and witnessed wishes, unless a probate court approves.
+In addition, no one can challenge a funeral director’s decision to carry out the instructions in your final arrangements document if the funeral director’s reliance on the validity of your document was “reasonable and warranted under the circumstances.”
+(Connecticut Statutes § 45a-318(b) and (c).)

 Nolo offers several tools to help you document your wishes for final arrangements.
 Each one walks you step-by-step through the process, so you won’t miss any important issues.